erysdren/eui/README.md

 - Nested frames with relative element positioning and alignment.
 - Automatic text justification.
 - Automatic shape clipping.
-- Built-in 8x8 pixel font.
+- Built-in 8x8 and 8x14 pixel fonts.
 - Integer math only.
 - Draws into a raw pixel buffer by default.
 - Supports 1, 2, 4, 8, 16, and 32 bits-per-pixel drawing.
 - No dynamic memory allocation.
+- Automatic or configurable Z-index for frames.

 ## Todo